 It seems troublesome that if an attorney is having this much difficulty in procuring a proper settlement for players with a definitive diagnosis, one must be concerned as to what will happen to those families who are trying to self represent or whose counsel may not catch the two-pronged dilemma quickly enough – or if the court refuses to grant the motion leaving possibly hundreds of NFL veterans without recourse.

 I decided to contact a few families to see how their claims are proceeding.
-Mary Brooks, daughter of former Cowboys’ star George Andrie says that they haven’t heard anything back on their concussion settlement claim but she’s not holding her breath.
+The daughter of a former Cowboys’ star says that they haven’t heard anything back on their concussion settlement claim but she’s not holding her breath.
 “This is exactly the BS I knew was going to happen,” she said, “THEY get to determine dementia?
-We have definitive diagnosis of dementia (level 2) from 2014!
+We have a definitive diagnosis of dementia (level 2) from 2014!
 Then we have another definitive diagnosis from this year, showing it’s much worse.
 First of all, EVERY neurologist I have seen or spoken to says there is No [such thing as] 1.5, or 2 in medicine.
 You have it, or you don’t.
 Yet the NFL are suddenly neuro experts.
 We just saw the NFL’s neurologist for an 88 Plan evaluation.
 No MRI, no neuropsychological testing.
 Just a doctor talking to my Dad for an hour which I sat in on.
 They will do ANYTHING to avoid paying these players,” she said.
 She also told me that there is a great deal of fear within the retired NFL community.
 Players and their families are facing denials or are being put through near impossible paces in order to obtain their benefits or awards.
 “Many are afraid to speak out,” she said, “afraid if they do, it will be an automatic denial.”